 For more information on unlawful workplace discrimination, please see our Unlawful workplace discrimination fact sheet.

 What am I protected from?

 Adverse action is action that is unlawful if it is taken for particular reasons.
-The Fair Work Act 2009 defines a number of actions as adverse actions.
+The FW Act defines a number of actions as adverse actions.

 Adverse action taken by a person includes doing, threatening, or organising any of the following:

 - an employer dismissing an employee, injuring them in their employment, altering their position to their detriment, or discriminating between them and other employees